sean-tbp/run_analysis/CodeBook.md

 8. Load the subject ID information and add to the data table
 9. Melt the data with the variables as the extracted measures
 10. Cast the molten data into a table (data frame) that contains the mean for a measure for the subject and activity
-11. This "tidy" data set it saved as `tidy_data.txt`
+11. This "tidy" data set it saved as `tidy_data.txt`.
+The table is 35 rows and 68 variables.

 #### tidy_data.txt contains the following variables:
 * subjectid -- subject's id